 Jasper was born in Tockenham in about 1898.
-Jasper’s parents were Bryan Walker (also known as Bryant), a labourer, and Bessie Walker, nee Holloway.
-Jasper was named after his grandfather Jasper, who was born illegitimately and went variously under the surnames Walker and Smith.
-Jasper was the second of five children, his older sister Queenie Anna, and his younger siblings Ella Mary, Lily Gladys, and Bryan James.
+Jasper was named after his grandfather Jasper, who was born illegitimately and variously used the surnames Walker and Smith (his stepfather’s name).
+Jasper’s parents were Bryan Walker, a labourer (also known as Bryant), and Bessie Walker, nee Holloway.
+He was the second of five children, his older sister Queenie Anna, and his younger siblings Ella Mary, Lily Gladys, and Bryan James.
 Jasper’s sister Lily died in 1916.

 Jasper enlisted on 21st April 1915 and was posted on enlistment to the 3rd Battalion (19552), however, his medal record shows that he served as a Private in the 1st Wilts and 6th Wilts before finally being allocated to the 2nd Wiltshire Regiment.
 He embarked for France on the 1st November 1917, and was posted on the 7th of November 1917.
 He joined the 2nd Wiltshire Regiment in Belgium on the 9th November 1917.
 Their war diary on that day confirms that 30 Other Ranks joined from Rouen.
 They were taken on strength, but remained at Divisional Reinforcement Camp and were not yet posted to Companies.
 Eventually (date unknown) Jasper was posted to A Company.